discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 const command = args.shift().toLowerCase();
 ```

-If the message either doesn't start with our prefix or was sent by a bot, `return`.
-Create an `args` variable that slices off the prefix entirely and then splits it into an array by spaces.
-After that, create a `command` variable by calling `args.shift()`, which will take the first element in array and return it while also removing it from the original array (so that we don't have our command name string inside the `args` array).
+1. If the message either doesn't start with the prefix or was sent by a bot, `return`.
+2. Create an `args` variable that slices off the prefix entirely and then splits it into an array by spaces.
+3. Create a `command` variable by calling `args.shift()`, which will take the first element in array and return it while also removing it from the original array (so that you don't have the command name string inside the `args` array).

 Hopefully that's a bit clearer, if there was any confusion.
 Let's create a quick command to check out the result of our new addition: